A History of Innovation

 - During the 80’s Jorgensen built our current 100,000 square foot plant and headquarters office building.

-- In 2002 LoadTamer® Line of process feeder conveyors for the recycling industry was patented.
+- In 2002 – the LoadTamer® Line of process feeder conveyors for the recycling industry was patented.

-- In 2010, Jorgensen introduced the ChipBlocker®.
-A simple, retrofitted accessory unit for metal cutting machine tool chip conveyor, virtually eliminating chip carry-back into the conveyor and chip accumulation in the coolant supply tank.
+- In 2010 – Jorgensen introduced the ChipBlocker®.
+A simple, retrofitted accessory unit for metal cutting machine tool chip conveyors, virtually eliminating chip carry-back into the conveyor and chip accumulation in the coolant supply tank.

-- Throughout 2017, Jorgensen has become a resource for Vacuum Media Filtration systems for the composite machining industry.
+- By 2017 – Jorgensen has become a resource for Vacuum Media Filtration systems for the composite machining industry.
 We have worked closely with our customers to develop an extremely effective system.

 Jorgensen’s design innovation and willingness to build to the customers specifications in the formative years of the machine tool chip conveyor market helped to establish our leading position in the industry.
 The company continues to be owned and operated by third generation descendants of Charles T. Jorgensen, John and Chuck D’Amico.
 Jorgensen currently operates in a 100,000 square foot office and manufacturing facility in Mequon, Wisconsin, a suburb of Milwaukee.